F5Networks/f5-cloud-failover-extension/docs/userguide/gcp.rst

         - cloud-platform
 - Storage bucket for Cloud Failover extension cluster-wide file(s)
     - Tagged with a key/value corresponding to the key/value(s) provided in the `externalStorage.scopingTags` section of the Cloud Failover extension configuration
+    - Note: Ensure that the required storage accounts have no public access
 - Instances should be tagged with a key/value corresponding to the key/value(s) provided in the `failoverAddresses.scopingTags` section of the Cloud Failover extension configuration
 - Virtual addresses created in a traffic group (floating) and matching Alias IP addresses on the instance serving application traffic
 - Forwarding rules(s) configured with targets that match a virtual address or floating self IP on the instance serving application traffic